In the administration of President Donald Trump, fifteen men and women are a part of the presidential line of succession.

 Shulkin was a rare cabinet nominee who was confirmed unanimously; he received a yes vote from all 100 members of the U.S. Senate.

 17. John Kelly (Secretary of Homeland Security)

-Trump has said he intends to nominate John Kelly to be the fifth U.S. secretary of Homeland Security.
-Kelly is a retired United States Marine Corps general who has served in Iraq, Central America, South America and the Caribbean.
+The current secretary of Homeland Security is John Kelly, a retired United States Marine Corps general who has served in Iraq, Central America, South America and the Caribbean.
 He is the highest-ranking U.S. military officer to have had a son die in combat operations.

 John Kelly will be Donald Trump's nominee for secretary of Homeland Security.
 He is the father of Robert Michael Kelly, who died in Afghanistan in 2010.Click here to read more